victorfreitas/wpupper-share-buttons/readme.txt

 * ["Remove WP Version"](https://wordpress.org/plugins/jogar-mais-wp-security/) by victorfreitas - Remove version WordPress in WP Generator, Feeds, css and js.

 == Changelog ==

+= 3.8.0 =

+* Improvements performance
+* Adding option on extra settings for to keep CSS in the footer, this is good for performance of your website.
+* Update translations

 = 3.7.0 =